shridpant/hungryish/README.md

 ### Built With

 The web app was built with Flask, Tensorflow, Jinja2 and HTML.
 See `Acknowledgements` for more info.

+### Execution

+To execute, simply:
+  1. Clone this repositary with `git clone https://github.com/shridpant/smort-apps`.
+Ensure you have tensorflow and Flask installed.
+  2. Execute with `python app.py`.
+  3. Open the address from the terminal on your browser.
+Upload the image and get your results!

 <!-- LICENSE -->
 ## License